nim-lang/Nim/doc/intern.rst

 The only case where things aren't as easy is when old runtime's garbage collectors need some assembler tweaking to work.
-The default implementation uses C's `setjmp` function to store all registers on the hardware stack.
+The default implementation uses C's `setjmp`:c: function to store all registers on the hardware stack.
 It may be necessary that the new platform needs to replace this generic code by some assembler code.